• Skip to primary navigation

 • Preheat the oven to 400° convection or 425° conventional oven.

-• Bush a 9-inch round pan with the melted butter.
+• Coat a 12-inch round pizza pan or 9-inch round cake pan with oil or melted butter.

-• Add ¼ cup of pizza sauce, then fill with toppings of your choice.
+• Add ¼ to ½ cup of pizza sauce, then add the toppings of your choice.
 Top with 1 cup of mozzarella cheese.

 • Bake until golden brown—18-20 minutes.